 Recently I found out about an essential tool that can help you nail the product-market fit and grow your business.
+So if you want to learn how to launch a successful digital product, you are on the right place.
 This tool is known as The Jobs to Be Done framework and was developed by Harvard Business School professor Clayton Christensen.
 I wish I knew about this tool 10 years ago when I spent $200k on a product that never took off.

 Using the Jobs to Be Done structure will provide you with the knowledge you need in order to design, market, and sell your product successfully.